Dr Amin Samman

 - Samman, A. (2008).
 Imagining East Asia.
 Naked Punch Review, 10, pp. 74–81.

-This year Dr Samman convenes one core module in political economy, and an advanced elective in cultural economy.
+Dr Samman convenes a core undergraduate module in international political economy, as well as advanced electives in critical theory and cultural economy.

 IP2022: States and Markets in an Era of Globalisation